Andre270203/augmented-reality-transparency-test/README.md

 - Hold device steady and at appropriate distance (30cm-1m)
 - Check camera permissions are granted
 - Avoid reflective surfaces that might interfere with tracking
+- For iOS systems is required touch the screen to activate the sound

 ## License